-1.5 The objective of this report is to assess the economic effects of RIHL's proposed Plan Change enabling a DPMA to cover its Maddisons Road site.
+1.2 The objective of this report is to assess the economic effects of RIHL's proposed Plan Change enabling a B2A zoning for its Maddisons Road site.
 The report will form part of the Assessment of Environmental Effects (AEE) to be lodged in relation to the application for the Plan Change.